LearnFintech

 1

-PhonePe's success is built on betting on open protocols (UPI) over proprietary silos (Wallets), capturing 50% of the market through superior interoperability.
+PhonePe's success is built on betting on open protocols (UPI) over proprietary silos (wallets), reaching ~46% of UPI volume through superior interoperability and reliability.

 2

-Reliability (99.9% Success Rate) is the ultimate retention tool in fintech; users trust PhonePe because it "just works" when they are at a busy checkout.
+Reliability (99.9% success rate) is the ultimate retention tool in fintech; users trust PhonePe because it "just works" at a busy checkout.

 3

-The "Offline First" strategy—onboarding 35M+ merchants with physical QR codes—created a massive real-world presence that digital-only competitors can't match.
+The "offline-first" strategy - onboarding 45M+ merchant outlets with physical QR codes - created a real-world presence that digital-only competitors can't match.

 4